mcclure/lovr-oculus-mobile/README.md

 * To see all the things gradlew can do in a particular directory run it with "tasks" as the argument.
 * The reason for the long `(export PATH`/ANDROID_HOME line is to get the java and android tools into scope for that line.
 It would also work to modify the env vars in your bashrc.
 But you *do* have to set the environment variables somehow or else you could run the wrong version of Java and get confusing errors like "Could not determine java version from '13'".

-Help would be appreciated if you know how to do any of the following: Make the build work in Android Studio, or make the build work in a single gradle pass without having to invoke `gradlew` three times.
+Help would be appreciated if you know how to do any of the following: Make the build work in Android Studio, or make the build work in a single gradle pass without having to invoke `gradlew` twice.

 ## Adding game code: